curious-containers/cc-server/docs/introduction.rst

 Open Source
 ^^^^^^^^^^^

-All parts of Curious Containers are open source under the Apache 2 license, giving you the freedom to deploy the software in your data center and to use it in any commercial or nonprofit setting. `Contributing <developer.html#contributing>`__ to the project is appreciated but not mandatory.
+All parts of Curious Containers are open source under the Apache 2 license.
+`Contributing <developer.html#contributing>`__ to the project is appreciated but not mandatory.

 Extensible Codebase
 ^^^^^^^^^^^^^^^^^^^